How to book WA National park camping online when its busy

-We’ve seen a heap of posts over the last few weeks from people who are struggling to book a WA National Park camp site online when its busy, before they get booked from under your feet.
+We’ve seen a heap of posts over the last few weeks from people who are struggling to book WA National Parks camping online when its busy, before they get booked from under your feet.
 In this post, we cover exactly what you need to do to have the best chance of getting the site you want!

 Finding a site

 Finding a site is simple – head here – DBCA park stay.
 This is the DBCA Camping site, where all national park stays are booked.

 From there, select where you want to stay, and input your dates.
 Please note that you cannot see availability for more than 180 days from today.